Table of Contents

 Ayurvedic Properties and Action on body

 Safed musli consists of dry tuberous roots.
 The dried tuberous roots are powdered and available in markets as Safed Mulsi Powder or Churna.
 It is bitter, sweet in taste (Rasa), sweet after digestion (Vipaka), and is cool in effect (Virya).
-This herb works on reproductive system.
+This herb works on the reproductive system.
 It gives strength to nerves, clams Pitta and Vata but increases Kapha.
 It is rejuvenative drug of Ayurveda.

 Rasa (Taste): Tikta/Bitter, Madhura/Sweet